jhmejia/minimal3/_posts/2024-01-19-phantom-graphs.md

 </div>

 ### Intro
 Hey!
 Hi!
 If you are here from the video above, thanks for watching!
 Below are two interactive plots where you can play with general phantom graphs of 2nd- and 3rd-degree polynomials.
-You'll probably have the best user experience on PC but if you insist on mobile, turn your device sideways, reload and click on the *full-screen view* button in the bottom right corner of the web app.
+You'll have the **best user experience on PC** but if you insist on mobile, it might work if you open the graphs in a new window or a dedicated [GeoGebra app](https://www.geogebra.org/download?lang=en).
+[Here's a link](https://www.geogebra.org/classic/keyhrbab) for the first interactive graph.
+And [here's a second one](https://www.geogebra.org/classic/thetzf32).
+If it doesn't work as expected, I'm sorry.
+It's really great on PC, I promise.

 If you haven't seen the above video, I highly recommend watching it (*note I am really biased*) and then playing with the graphs below.
 In the video I explain what **phantom graphs** are and why literally every graph you plotted in the past, has a hidden part (when plotted in the *"phantom"* way).